afchapman/afchapman.github.io/_pages/index.md

 Welcome!

-I am currently a PhD student in the Department of Psychology at UC San Diego.
-I work in the labs of [John Serences](http://serenceslab.ucsd.edu){:target="_blank"} and [Viola Störmer](http://stoermerlab.ucsd.edu){:target="_blank"}, investigating the neural mechanisms underlying visual perception and attention.
+I am Postdoctoral Associate in [Rachel Denison's lab](https://sites.bu.edu/denisonlab/){:target="_blank"} at Boston University.
+I received my PhD from UC San Diego in 2022, where I worked in the labs of [John Serences](http://serenceslab.ucsd.edu){:target="_blank"} and [Viola Störmer](https://sites.dartmouth.edu/stoermerlab/){:target="_blank"}.
+Broadly, I am interested in the neural mechanisms underlying visual perception and attention, as well as understanding the theoretical and computational aspects of attention.

 Before moving to the US for grad school, I received my BSc and BSc (Hons) in psychology, statistics, and mathematics from Victoria University of Wellington in New Zealand.
 My early research experience came from working with [Gina Grimshaw](http://www.canlabvuw.wordpress.com){:target="_blank"} and [Tirta Susilo](http://www.susilolab.org){:target="_blank"}.